Overview of Damages and Accounting Basics

 The very nature of business means that preparers are faced with uncertainty, meaning that estimates must be made.
 The word ‘reasonable’ is a key adjective in accounting; the use of judgement is a key task.

 Within all this, one must not forget the ‘dark side’ of accounting: the aggressive accounting policies in areas such as income recognition, provisions and impairment – indeed, all areas where one is faced with choice, has to use judgement and can push reasonableness to the limits and beyond.

 It is worth bearing all of this in mind in relation to damages claims, because accounts are the building blocks of quantum.

 Basic principles of damages – loss of profit

-If an entity has suffered damages, but still continues in operation, the goal of a damages award is to put the claimant back into the position in which it would have been had the company not suffered the damage; for example, if a contract had not been breached.
-On this basis, forensic accountants, valuers and economists have developed the ‘but-for’ principle as the basis for calculating damages, whereby damages are based on the difference between what would have happened ‘but for’ the breach of contract or other intervening event and what actually happened.
+If an entity has suffered damage but still continues in operation, the goal of a damages award is to put the claimant back in the position in which it would have been had the company not suffered the damage; for example, if a contract had not been breached.
+On this basis, forensic accountants, valuers and economists have developed the ‘but for’ principle as the basis for calculating damages, whereby damages are based on the difference between what would have happened ‘but for’ the breach of contract or other intervening event and what actually happened.

 The second limb is normally relatively straightforward; for example, the profit the claimant actually made.
 What is more difficult is calculating what would have happened if the contract had not been breached (i.e., the but-for situation).

-Damages suffered by a claimant in a commercial arbitration are likely to be based on the profits that it would have earned had the breach of contract not occurred, but that it did not actually earn.
-While in theory one can simply estimate the profits in a but-for situation, the calculation is likely to be more accurate if the loss of profit is broken down into its constituent parts, which are:
+The degree of damage suffered by a claimant in a commercial arbitration is likely to be based on the profits that it would have earned had the breach of contract not occurred, but that it did not actually earn.
+Although in theory one can simply estimate the profits in a but-for situation, the calculation is likely to be more accurate if the loss of profit is broken down into its constituent parts, which are: